GNOME/tinysparql/HACKING.md

 # Attaching a debugger to Tracker daemons

 Tracker daemons are not started directly.
 Instead they are started by the D-Bus daemon by request.
-When using tracker-sandbox or the functional-tests, it's difficult to start the daemon manually under `gdb`.
+When using the run-uninstalled script or the functional-tests, it's difficult to start the daemon manually under `gdb`.

 Instead, we recommend adding a 10 second timeout at the top of the daemon's main() function.
 In Vala code, try this: